 Discovering the geographical boundaries for particular products or services within the exporting country.

-Most countries control their imports and exports by managing their GDP (Gross Domestic Product) or GNP (Gross National Product) to determine their economic strength.
+Most developed countries control their imports and exports by managing their GDP (Gross Domestic Product) or GNP (Gross National Product) to determine their economic strength.

-The country receiving the products from the export country claim that the currency is devalued and being unfairly sold at lower prices to their country.
+The country receiving the products from the export country claims that the currency is devalued and being unfairly sold at lower prices.

 Unfair Trade Practices

-Many countries do this as consumer protection from misleading or aggressive selling practices.
+The tarrif is established as consumer protection from misleading or aggressive selling practices.

 The current state

-One of the major concerns is the security concern derived from technology exports, what information is being collected, for what purposes, for whose benefit?
-And how does that jeopardize the importing countries stability.
+Governments want to know what information is being collected, for what purposes, for whose benefit?
+And how does that jeopardize their country’s stability?